Tatoeba/tatoeba2/docs/database/README.md

 ### updates

-Whenever a change is made on the database, these changes are included in a script that is added in this folder.
+Whenever a change is made to the database, it is included in a script that is added to this folder.
 The file name is the date when the changes were made.
-This is useful for developers who already have a local Tatoeba and need update their database.
+This is useful for developers who already have a local Tatoeba and need to update their database.